smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

   * Now turns device on, if brightness is set to value > 0
   * Not yet feature complete

+* resol:

+  * New plugin for Resol data logger, freshwater stations and solar control devices
+  * thanks to KHome for the initial development

 * rtr2:

   * New plugin that implements a room temperature regulator